 Another Orwell classic, this one takes place in the totalitarian state of Oceania, where someone is always watching you and the Thought Police can read your mind.
-It's Big Brother at it's most terrifying, and shows a fantasy of a political future that was meant to magnify and examine the present.
+It is Big Brother at its most terrifying, and shows a fantasy of a political future that was meant to magnify and examine the present.

 The Thought Police's newest project is to invent a new language devoid of all words related to political rebellion, attempting to prevent it altogether.
 Even thinking rebellious thought is a crime against society.